 You could also record yourself saying the same sentences and compare your version to the original one.
 Don’t worry about sounding silly, we guarantee that this method really helps!

 Some words are pronounced in very different ways in the UK to the US.
 Therefore, your first step towards getting a “British” accent is to memorise these words to avoid mixing up their pronunciation.

-To get you started, here are 10 words you can practice aloud.
+To get you started, here are 10 words you can practise aloud.
 Which pronunciation do you prefer?